flare-foundation/flare-tx-sdk/README.md

 ```
 getPublicKey(): Promise<string>
 ```
-that returns the public key of the wallet in the hexadecimal notation.
+that returns the public key of the wallet in the hexadecimal encoding.
 This function is required for P-chain related operations.
 For generating C-chain transaction only, it is sufficient that the wallet implements the function
 ```
 getCAddress(): Promise<string>
 ```
-that returns the C-chain address in the hexadecimal notation.
+that returns the C-chain address in the hexadecimal encoding.
 This function is not required if the function `getPublicKey` is available.

 Moreover, in order to execute transactions, the wallet should implement one or more functions for signing.
 The documentation of each SDK function that receives the `Wallet` object provides information which of the following functions are suitable to execute the actions.